-The installation was shown during the summer 2017 at Shetland Museum in Da Gadderi, Lerwick.
-We have planned a tour of the work to be shown in Scotland and outlying areas across Shetland, having secured further funding from Creative Scotland - this was to have taken place in 202 but has been postponed to 2021 due to the Coronavirus.
+Initially shown during the summer 2017 at Shetland Museum in Da Gadderi, Lerwick, we secured further funding from Creative Scotland for a tour of the installation to be shown in Scotland and outlying areas across Shetland - initially scheduled to take place in 2020 it was postponed until 2021/22 due to Coronavirus.

 (Confusing shadow with substance’ is a phrase used by local fisherman Davey Smith, describing the process of direction-finding and use of local landmarks called ‘meids’ to aid navigation).

 Funded by Creative Scotland

 Stenness Sound Walk was initiated in 2020 as a response to the coronavirus and the need to make work that could be experienced alone and outside.
 It uses voices recorded both during the video and sound piece, plus more recordings of local Shetland voices.
 This is now permanently set up on Stenness beach and accessed via a QR code and download (see leaflets that can be obtained from Lerwick Tourist Information and Braewick Cafe, and Lerwick and Tangwick Haa museums.